 - There may be insufficient training of junior doctors regarding intravenous fluid therapy.
 Postoperative patients may receive inappropriately large amounts of intravenous fluid and/or sodium.

-- Renal failure - depending on severity and whether oliguric or not.
+- Acute kidney injury - depending on severity and whether oliguric or not.

 - Responses to physiological stress: